census-instrumentation/opencensus-python/README.rst

 * **Sampler**, which determines how traces are sampled.
   The default sampler is the ``ProbabilitySampler``, which samples (i.e. enables tracing for) a percentage of all requests.
 Sampling is deterministic according to the trace ID.
-To force sampling for all requests, or to disable prevent any request from being sampled, see ``AlwaysOnSampler`` and ``AlwaysOffSampler``.
+To force sampling for all requests, or to prevent any request from being sampled, see ``AlwaysOnSampler`` and ``AlwaysOffSampler``.

 * **Propagator**, which serializes and deserializes the